Ken Bloom (writer)

 Shortly after his move to New York, Bloom, in partnership with Cleveland's Bill Rudman, founded Harbinger Records, an independent label dedicated to the preservation of the music of American popular song, musical theatre, and cabaret.
 Their first release was Geraldine Fitzgerald’s one-woman show, Streetsongs.
 Bloom and Rudman's first studio record was Maxine Sullivan Sings the Great Songs of the Cotton Club by Harold Arlen and Ted Koehler.
 It was nominated for a Grammy Award for Best Jazz Vocalist and won the NAIRD award for Best Jazz Vocal of the Year.
 They continued working with Sullivan on the highly acclaimed Together: The Music of Jule Styne and The Lady's in Love with You: Maxine Sullivan Sings the Music of Burton Lane.
-Bloom has also produced albums devoted to the talents of Mabel Mercer, Susan Johnson, three CDs with jazz great Barbara Carroll, three jazz CDs with pianist/singer Eric Comstock, Sylvia McNair, opera diva Amy Burton (Opera News Recording of the Month), Lorna Dallas, Eric Michael Gillette, Jamie DeRoy, Stacy Sullivan, Barbara Fasano, Mark Murphy, and others.
-Harbinger has also released on CD the legendary Walden Records series of recordings as well as recordings by Noël Coward, Charles Strouse and Lee Adams, Richard Rodgers, Jerry Herman, Hugh Martin, Sheldon Harnick, Cy Coleman, Tom Jones and Harvey Schmidt, and Barry Kleinbort.
+Bloom has also produced albums devoted to the talents of Mabel Mercer, Susan Johnson, three CDs with jazz performer Barbara Carroll, three jazz CDs with pianist/singer Eric Comstock, Sylvia McNair, opera diva Amy Burton (Opera News Recording of the Month), Lorna Dallas, Eric Michael Gillette, Jamie DeRoy, Stacy Sullivan, Barbara Fasano, and Mark Murphy.
+Harbinger has also released on CD the Walden Records series of recordings as well as recordings by Noël Coward, Charles Strouse and Lee Adams, Richard Rodgers, Jerry Herman, Hugh Martin, Sheldon Harnick, Cy Coleman, Tom Jones and Harvey Schmidt, and Barry Kleinbort.
 In 2012, Harbinger co-produced Barry Kleinbort's musical 13 Things About Ed Carpolatti at the 59E59 Theater, starring Penny Fuller.
 In 2016, Bloom and Richard Carlin won a Grammy Award for Best Album Notes for the Harbinger recording Sissle and Blake Sing Shuffle Along, which Bloom also produced.
-In 2018, Harbinger Records celebrated its 35th Anniversary.
+In 2018, Harbinger Records celebrated its 35th anniversary.